AryanSingh0813/communication-protocols/README.md

-Basic communication protocols implementation,from following a lecture series.
+Basic communication protocols(UART, SPI and I2C) implementation,from following a lecture series.